 In 1966, Thich Nhat Hanh founded the Order of Interbeing, a community of monastics and laypeople committed to living for the benefit of others in accord with Buddhist ethical precepts.
 “Interbeing” is a word he coined to represent the Buddhist principles of impermanence and the interconnectedness of all things.

 Thich Nhat Hanh has established monastic and practice centers around the world, including Deer Park in California, Blue Cliff in New York and Magnolia Grove in Mississippi.
-[LINKS TO ALL 3] After almost 40 years of exile, he was allowed to return to Vietnam in 2005 and again in 2007.
+After almost 40 years of exile, he was allowed to return to Vietnam in 2005 and again in 2007.
 During these visits, he gave teachings at retreats attended by tens of thousands of Vietnamese.
-His most recent tour of North America is in 2013, when he and his monks, nuns, and members of the Order of Interbeing lead retreats and give public talks in Ontario, New York, Massachusetts, Mississippi and California.
+His most recent tour of North America was in 2013, when he and his monks, nuns, and members of the Order of Interbeing lead retreats and gave public talks in Ontario, New York, Massachusetts, Mississippi and California.

 Zen is based on the practice of sitting meditation, on direct non-conceptual awareness of our everyday lives, and on a belief that we all have “Buddha minds” that are clear and perfect just as they are, if we will only drop the veil of thinking and delusion that obscures them.